ddragoti/SitePoint-Mobile-Channel/Articles/api_mobile.md

 ## The iOS mobile app

-We'll go through the key steps required to create a mobile app that receives data from our API.
-We are going to use the UITableView to display our data in a list.
-In XCode 6, create a new project
+Here I will detail the key steps required to create a mobile app that receives data from our API.
+We are going to use the UI Table View to display our data in a list.
+In XCode 6, create a new project:

 File > New > Project > iOS Application > Single View Application